mrfomoweb3/Aztec-Adversarial-testnet/README.md

 ## 🛠️ Troubleshooting

-- You might encounter minor issues — retry if needed.
+- You might encounter minor issues, just try again.
 - Remember, **this is a testnet**: the goal is to test, break, and improve the system.
 - More countries are now supported on ZK Passport, so check again if you weren’t eligible before.